apepkuss/wasi-nn-training/README.md

-# wasi-nn-training
+# wasmedge-nn-training

+> This is an experimental project, and it is still in the active development.

-This is an experimental project.
-The goal is to explore the feasibility of providing AI training capability based on WasmEdge Plugin mechanism.
+The goal of this project is to explore the feasibility of providing AI training capability based on WasmEdge Plugin mechanism.
 This project consists of two major projects:

 - `tch-backend-plugin` constructs a plugin prototype integrated with PyTorch.